 - Extra toothbrushes, toothpaste, dental floss

 - Other personal hygiene items (deodorant, shampoo, conditioner, etc.)

 - Ice pack/hot pack

 We encourage you to make environmentally conscious choices when moving on campus.
 Check out SustainNU's suggestions below:

 - Printer: No need to buy a printer; you can print at the library when necessary.
-We also have free printing at our "Freenters" Stations at each neighborhood desk location.
+We also have free printing at our "Freenters" Stations at each neighborhood desk location and other locations.

 - Lighting: Desk lighting is one of the most efficient ways to light your space when you’re working.
 Consider an LED or CFL bulb for your desk lights.
 These last longer and are more energy efficient.

 - Irons: You would be surprised how many irons and ironing boards we find in the move-out donation boxes at the end of the year!
 Before purchasing these items, check if you can borrow them from your roommate(s) or friends.